 - Burning Oil: This usually indicates that oil is being burned in the combustion chamber.
 Potential causes include worn piston rings, valve seals, or a malfunctioning PCV valve.

-If you’re seeing blue or gray smoke, and you don’t have a 2-stroke ATV, then something seriously wrong with your ATV.
+If you’re seeing blue or gray smoke, and you don’t have a 2-stroke, then something seriously wrong.
 The dealership or local repair shop is needed if you don’t know what you’re doing.

 - Rich Air/Fuel Mixture: Black smoke usually indicates an overly rich air/fuel mixture.
 This means there’s too much fuel and not enough air entering the cylinder for combustion.
 It could be due to a faulty injector, a clogged air filter, bad sensors, clogged carburetor and more.
 I suggest replacing your spark plugs first if you’re getting black smoke.